 If you have been taking these medications for some time and did not realize the dangerous side effects, you are not alone.
 One of the main complaints lodged by individuals who suffered from chronic kidney disease as a result of taking a proton pump inhibitor is that they weren’t informed by their doctor, their pharmacist, or in the paperwork that came with the medication.
 They argue that if they had known that such a serious risk existed, they may have chosen a different treatment.
 Individuals suffering from chronic kidney disease may ultimately experience kidney failure, generating a need for dialysis and a potential kidney transplant down the line.
 This can yield catastrophic impacts for your life.
 You may no longer be able to work.
 You would need consistent and sometimes emergency medical care.
 You’d experience a dramatic increase in the cost of your medical care.
 You could even need to make specific changes to your lifestyle involving what you eat and drink to keep your kidneys working for as long as possible.

 If you are experiencing any of the following symptoms of chronic kidney disease, now is a good time to get checked out by your physician to discuss your options.
 Consulting with an experienced doctor may help give you an idea of your choices with regard to treatment.
 That being said, you should also set up a meeting with the compassionate attorneys at the Goldwater Law Firm.
-You may have grounds for filing a claim against the drug’s manufacturer, and in this case, it’s better to act sooner rather than later.
+You may have grounds for filing a proton pump inhibitor lawsuit against the drug’s manufacturer, and in this case, it’s better to act sooner rather than later.